How to File a Disability Insurance (DI) Claim in SDI Online

 Follow these directions to file a new claim through SDI Online:

 - On the BPO login page, enter your email, and select Log In.

 - Verify your personal image and personal caption are correct, then provide your password and select Log In.

 - Select the SDI Online button.

-- Select File a New Claim under the Main Menu on your Home page.
+- Select New Claim under the Main Menu on your Home page.